Bayes’ rule

 P(h \mid d) = \frac{P(h) \, P(d \mid h)}{P(d)}

 This is Bayes’ rule.
-It follows directly from the definition of conditional probability.
-Bayes’ rule is just probability.
+It follows directly from the definition of conditional probability—it is an algebraic consequence, not an additional assumption.

 There are names for each of the terms.